ai-republic/bms-to-inverter/README.md

 # BMS to Solar Inverter communication

-This application is reading data from a BMS and sending it to a inverter.
+This application is reading data from a BMS and sending it to an inverter.
 This way you have no restriction on what battery brands you can use with your inverter.
 Many inverter manufacturers only allow batteries from certain battery manufacturers and certain models.
-This project enables you to reas your BMS's data (e.g. Daly BMS as reference) via different protocols, e.g. RS485 or CAN, and write the battery data to the inverter in a protocol and specification that the inverter accepts.
+This project enables you to read your BMS's data (e.g. Daly BMS as reference) via different protocols, e.g. RS485 or CAN, and write the battery data to the inverter in a protocol specification that the inverter accepts.
+You can monitor each of your battery packs cells and view alarm states on the included webserver or hook up via the MQTT broker on your smart home.
 Or you can just read out your BMS's data and use the optional MQTT broker or Webserver to monitor your batteries packs and cells wherever you are.

 The (reference) project uses a Raspberry Pi 4 with a [Waveshare RS485/CAN](https://www.waveshare.com/rs485-can-hat.htm) hat or [Waveshare 2-Channel CAN FD HAT](https://www.waveshare.com/2-ch-can-fd-hat.htm) module but you can use any CAN or RS485 module for your PI that provides ports like `can0` or `ttyS0` or similar.
 The appplication supports _multiple_ battery packs, aggregating them and sending the data to the configurable inverter.

 This way _you_ control what gets send to the inverter.
-You can monitor each of your battery packs cells and view alarm states on the included webserver or hook up via the MQTT broker on your smart home.

 ## Currently implemented BMS:
 * Daly BMS (RS485 or CAN)